GoogleChromeLabs/chromedriver-bug-repro-templates/ubuntu-selenium-java/README.md

 ## Customizing the Test

 Open `src/test/java/RegressionTest.java` and modify the provided test block to include the steps required to reproduce your specific issue.
+Rename the test accordingly.

 ```java
 @Test